ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 4 | Create add buttons

 On your `FoodBox`, you have an input an "+" button.
-Use them so that when a user click on the button, it adds them on a list on the right called "*Today's foods*".
+Use them so that when a user clicks on the button, it adds them on a list on the right called "*Today's foods*".

 You will also need to display the total amount of calories at the bottom of the list as a recap.